Timeline of World War II (1945): April 1945

 6: The Spring 1945 offensive in Italy begins in northern Italy.

 7: The Japanese battleship Yamato is sunk in the waters north of Okinawa as the Japanese make their last major naval operation.

 9: The Battle of Königsberg ends in a Soviet victory.
-Having been bombed and undr siege for weeks, the people living there as well as soldiers in Konigsberg surrender.
+Having been bombed and under siege for weeks, the people living there as well as soldiers in Konigsberg surrender.